-- (a) Floor factor

-- The floor factor on a land unit shall not exceed 2,0.
+The floor factor on a land unit shall not exceed 2,0.

-- (b) Coverage
+(b) Coverage

-The coverage for all buildings on a land unit shall not exceed 75%.

-- (c) Height - No height restriction applies to buildings used for a noxious trade, risk activity or manufacturing in this zoning; - (ii) Buildings not used for noxious trade, risk activity or manufacturing purposes shall not exceed a height of 18 m measured from the base level to the top of the roof: - (iii) Earth banks and retaining structures are subject to item 126; and - (iv) Shipping or transport containers, when stored or stacked outside a building, may not be higher than 15 m above average ground level. - (d) Building lines - (i) The street boundary building line is 5 m; - (ii) The common boundary building lines are 5 m; and - (iii) The general building line encroachments in item 126 shall apply. - (e) Parking and access - Parking on and access to a land unit shall be provided in accordance with Chapter 15. - (f) Loading - Loading bays shall be provided on the land unit in accordance with item 144. - (g) Screening - The City may require screening in accordance with item 125. - (h) Boundary walls - Where a land unit has a common boundary with another land unit that is not zoned General Industry or Risk Industry, the City may require a 1,8 m high wall to be erected, to its satisfaction, along the common boundary.
+- (c) Height - (i) No height restriction applies to buildings used for a noxious trade, risk activity or manufacturing in this zoning; - (ii) Buildings not used for noxious trade, risk activity or manufacturing purposes shall not exceed a height of 18 m measured from the existing ground level to the top of the roof:

+[Sub-para. (ii) substituted by s.
+57 (a) of City of Cape Town: Municipal Planning Amendment By-Law, 2019]

+- (iii) Earth banks and retaining structures are subject to item 126; and - (iv) Shipping or transport containers, when stored or stacked outside a building, may not be higher than 15 m above existing ground level.

+[Sub-para. (iv) substituted by s.
+57 (b) of City of Cape Town: Municipal Planning Amendment By-Law, 2019]

+- (d) Building lines - (i) The street boundary building line is 5 m; - (ii) The common boundary building lines are 5 m; and - (iii) The general building line encroachments in item 126 shall apply. - (e) Parking and access

+Parking on and access to a land unit shall be provided in accordance with Chapter 15.

+(f) Loading

+Loading bays shall be provided on the land unit in accordance with item 144.

+(g) Screening

+(h) Boundary walls

+Where a land unit has a common boundary with another land unit that is not zoned General Industry or Risk Industry, the City may require a 1,8 m high wall to be erected, to its satisfaction, along the common boundary.